-14.2 When and how must the Recipient notify the CDFI Fund of changes to Key Personnel, as outlined in Assistance Agreement Section 9.9?
+14.2 When and how must the Recipient notify the CDFI Fund of changes to key personnel, as outlined in Assistance Agreement Section 9.9?

-Section 9.9 of the Assistance Agreement indicates which changes to Key Personnel the Recipient must report to the CDFI Fund.
+Section 9.9 of the Assistance Agreement indicates which changes to key personnel the Recipient must report to the CDFI Fund.
 The CDFI Fund must be notified if the Recipient replaces its Executive Director, Chief Financial Officer, the Board Chairperson, equivalent leadership official, as well as any other officials identified in the Recipient's Assistance Agreement.
 The Recipient must notify the CDFI Fund in writing on the Material Events Form submitted via a Service Request in AMIS account within thirty (30) days of occurrence.
-Link to CDFI Fund Material Events Form.
+Use AMIS to submit a Material Events Form.
+A reference copy of the Material Events Form is available here.
+Please refer to the CDFI Fund's website for the latest instructions on how to complete and to submit the form.